INTERNATIONALE VEREINIGUNG DER BERGFÜHRERVERBÄNDE

 Sequence of the training

-- general mountaineering, snow and ice: a minimum of 10 routes of which five must be of difficulty D and with a vertical height gain of at least 800 metres
+- general mountaineering, snow and ice: a minimum of 15 routes of which five must be of difficulty D+ and with a vertical height gain of at least 800 metres

-- rock: a minimum of 10 routes with a vertical height gain of at least 250 metres (or at least 10 pitches), of minimum difficulty 4, with protection to be added to at least one part of the climb, in mountaineering boots
+- rock: a minimum of 15 routes with a vertical height gain of at least 300 metres (or at least 15 pitches), of minimum difficulty 5c (VI / UIAA) .
+The routes have to be belayed by oneself and should therefore not be equipped with bolts.

 - the ascent and descent for these routes must have taken place on mountainous terrain and/or on glaciers

-- ski touring: a minimum of 10 days, each day having at least 1000 metres ascent/descent.
-At least 5 of these days must be on glacier terrain
+- ski touring: a minimum of 25 tours, each tour having at least 1000 metres ascent.
+At least 10 of these days must be on glacier terrain and have at least 1400 metres elevation gain in ascent.

-• An Applicant must provide any other relevant experience, for example via ferratas, expeditions or climbs abroad/overseas, and training undertaken in Alpine type terrain
+• An Applicant must provide any other relevant experience, for example via ferrata of difficulty degree TD/ED or K5/K6, expeditions or climbs abroad/overseas, and training undertaken in Alpine type terrain

 3.13 Having met the Entry Requirements, an Applicant takes the Entry Exam, which includes: